0sAND1s/HCDisk/README.md

 - Add file system configuration in external config. file, to be able to add varations of a file system without recompiling
 - Add write support for the current read-only file systems, if usefull.
 - Audio tape signal digitisation.
-- COM port transfer speed improvement using 19200 baud for HC computers, from 4800/9600 baud currently supported.
-- Create a GUI using MFC or QT.
+- Create a GUI using MFC or QT or WxWidgets or TurboVision.

 ## 8. What are the system requirements?
 - For best compatibility for floppy disk access, an older PC is recomended, with a floppy controller on the motherboard.
 These were produced up until about 2003-2004.